 Visit Yorkshire Water's web-site for "Kids" to find out about the water cycle, the way that water evaporated from the sea falls as rain and then is collected and stored in reservoirs.
 Find out how this water is treated to make it clean and distributed to our homes and factories.
 Then discover what happens to the dirty water after we have used it.

-Waterscape is a web-site for people who care about Britain’s canals and rivers, and the many reservoirs that feed the canal system.
+Canal & River Trust is the new charity entrusted with the care of 2,000 miles of waterways in England and Wales.
 You can find maps and details of places to walk, go boating or cycling, fishing, and the wildlife in the area.